vinyldns/vinyldns/modules/docs/src/main/mdoc/faq.md

 Refer to [API Authentication](api/auth-mechanism.html).

 ### 10. How to change email configuration for groups? <a id="10"></a>
-By default, VinylDNS is configured to disallow multiple groups with the same email address.
+VinylDNS can be configured to disallow multiple groups with the same email address.
 We have found that supporting multiple groups with the same email address to be confusing to many users when there are ownership questions in the future.
 Therefore, we strongly recommend that VinylDNS deployments utilize this feature.
-If, however, you do not wish you use this feature, you can set "vinyldns.groups.enforce-unique-email-id = false" in the configuration.
+If you wish to use this feature, you can set "vinyldns.groups.enforce-unique-email-id = true" in the configuration.